Here are some commonly asked questions from our tenants.

 If the household member who moved out was a leaseholder, they must submit the Change of Information form and a signed and dated letter stating they are giving up their rights to the unit and the security deposit.
 The former leaseholder will be removed from the residential tenancy agreement and the file.
 The household must complete an acceptable transfer inspection.
 The household must sign a new lease and the As Is Addendum agreeing to accept their current unit as is.
 At the time of move out, the security deposit will be given to the remaining leaseholder.

-If there is only one leaseholder but there are adult occupants who wish to stay, they must be eligible for a transfer [link to transfer info sheet].
+If there is only one leaseholder but there are adult occupants who wish to stay, they must be eligible for a transfer.
 If they are eligible, they may sign a new lease and the As Is Addendum agreeing to accept their current unit as is.
 At the time of move out, the security deposit will be given to the remaining leaseholder.

 Why do I have to submit my income information every year?

 Capital Region Housing is required by Section 5 of the Social Housing Accommodation Regulation to verify the income of all tenant households every year to confirm eligibility.
 The annual income review is also used to calculate your rent amount every year.
 Your annual income review must be completed by the anniversary of your tenancy agreement (lease).

 If you would like to transfer to a different program, building, or size of home, review the procedures outlined on our Community Housing Transfers page.

 Tenants are not required but are strongly encouraged to get tenants insurance.
 Tenants’ insurance protects the tenant (liability coverage) and the tenants’ things (contents insurance) in the case of damage.
 For more information, review our information sheet on tenants’ insurance here .